 They’re great aren’t they?
 Those special, one off art pieces your child brings home from school, seemingly on a daily basis.
-Or how about those words they lovingly write in their journals, describing their weekend activities.
+Or how about those things kids write in their journals, describing their weekend activities.
 The ones that often paint a completely different picture to their own reality.

 I have found over time that my children are here as much to amuse me as fill my life with joy.
 I present Exhibit A…